 The common Russian etymology of the name Samoyed, meaning "self-eater," deepened the Russians' already exotic image of far-northerners.
 The most probable linguistic origin of Samoyed, however, is from the Saami — saam-edne, "land of the people" [Andrei V. Golovnev and Gail Osherenko, "Siberian Survival: The Nenets and Their Story," Cornell University, 1999]

 Which would make the name a variant of Suomi "Finn."
 The native name is Nenets.
-As the name of a type of dog (once used as a working dog in the Arctic) it is attested from 1889.
+As a language name by 1829.
+As the name of a type of dog (once used as a working dog in the Arctic) it is attested from 1889 (Samoyed dog).

 U.S. territory organized 1854, admitted as a state 1867, from a native Siouan name for the Platte River, either Omaha ni braska or Oto ni brathge, both literally "water flat."
 The modern river name is from French rivière platte, which means "flat river."
 Related: Nebraskan.

 Bug eaters, a term applied derisively to the inhabitants of Nebraska by travellers on account of the poverty-stricken appearance of many parts of the State.
 If one living there were to refuse to eat bugs, he would, like Polonius, soon be "not where he eats but where he is eaten."
 [Walsh, 1892]

 name of a North American native people of upper New York and adjacent Canada, and their (Iroquoian) language, 1630s, Mohowawogs (plural), which is said to derive from a word in a southern New England Algonquian tongue meaning "they eat living things," perhaps a reference to cannibalism.
 Compare Unami Delaware /muhuwe:yck/ "cannibal monsters."
 The people's name for themselves is kanye'keha:ka.